sivakrishna383/sivakrishna383.github.io/pages/variables.md

 ---
 layout: default
-title: Introduction
+title: Variables
-description: "Introduction to the python programming language"
+description: "Introduction to the python variables"

 ---